 (A) [All water supplies] Water from at least one drinking, beverage and food preparation sink shall be tested every two [(2)] years for lead content.
-The water sample shall have been standing in plumbing pipes at least six hours and the results shall be submitted to the local [and state health departments] director of health.
+The water sample shall be a first draw sample having [have] been standing in plumbing pipes at least six hours and the results shall be submitted to the local [and state health departments] director of health and kept on file at the facility.

 (B) Whenever water is obtained from other than a [department-approved public water supply] public water system that is regulated by the Connecticut Department of Public Health, it shall be of a safe and sanitary quality and tested every two [(2)] years for bacterial and chemical quality and the results submitted to the local [and state health departments] director of health.
+The water analysis shall include tests for bacteria, physical parameters (color, odor, turbidity, pH), and sanitary chemicals (nitrogen series, chloride, surfactants, hardness, iron, manganese and sodium).
 Additional tests may be required as deemed necessary by the Office.